influxdata/telegraf/plugins/inputs/sysstat/README.md

   # group = true

   ## Options for the sadf command.
 The values on the left represent the sadf options and
-  ## the values on the right their description (wich are used for grouping and prefixing metrics).
+  ## the values on the right their description (which are used for grouping and prefixing metrics).
   ##
   ## Run 'sar -h' or 'man sar' to find out the supported options for your sysstat version.
   [inputs.sysstat.options]